Healthy Recipes Blog

 The shakshuka is ready in the skillet.

-• Sprinkle the eggs with salt and pepper to taste, garnish with chopped cilantro or parsley, and serve.
+• Sprinkle the eggs with salt and pepper to taste, garnish with cilantro or parsley, and serve.

 The shakshuka is garnished with parsley.